 What pollution does the permit control?

-The vessel deconstruction permit primarily conditions the discharge of stormwater associated with vessel deconstruction activities.
+The Vessel Deconstruction General Permit primarily sets conditions for the discharge of stormwater associated with vessel deconstruction activities.

 Common stormwater contaminants from vessel deconstruction can include: